Top Custom Home Builders

 About Sun West Custom Homes

-Sin City’s top design build firm had humble beginnings in Florida when Cynthia Coletti began designing homes in 1978.
+Sun West Custom Homes had humble beginnings in Florida when Cynthia Coletti began designing homes in 1978.
 Cynthia later moved to Las Vegas.
 Her son, Daniel, learned his mom’s trade and blossomed into the award-winning designer he is today.
 He’s also the president of Sun West Custom Homes, which has created dramatic mansions and chateaus for millionaires who live in Nevada, Colorado, and Florida.
 The firm’s builds also reach into Southern California.
-The executive team for every home build includes a project manager, interior designer, project coordinator, and onsite superintendent.
-Sun West has received four of the Southern Nevada Home Builders Association’s Silver Nugget Awards, which honors top achievements in the local industry.
+The executive team for every home build includes a project manager, interior designer, project coordinator, and on-site superintendent.
+Sun West received the 2019 and 2020 New Ameican Homes awards, which honor top achievements in the local industry.
 Sun West’s builds are often featured in local and national business journals and publications such as the Los Angeles Times.

-A typical Sun West residence in the exclusive MacDonald Highlands reveals the firm’s tendency to build a home’s central living spaces around a command center-type kitchen.
-The main feature is seamless construction, which means it’s almost impossible to see the separation between appliances and cupboards.
-And while many luxury homes offer pricey Sub-Zero refrigerators, the ones designed by Sun West have fridges that you can literally walk into.
-But it’s in his more elaborate structures that Coletti crushes his competition.
-For example, not many builders could savor hefty residential listings in the still sluggish homebuilding market of 2012.
+In his more elaborate structures that Coletti crushes his competition.
+For example, not many builders could savor hefty residential listings in the still-sluggish homebuilding market of 2012.
 But Sun West did.
 A 10.7k-square-foot mountaintop home the firm built in Las Vegas was priced at $13.9M, the most expensive real estate listing in the state.
 Described as a “luxury dreamscape,” the home features colossal walls made of glass with hewn stone.
 It offers almost no end to views of the Strip.
 Seventeen cars can fit in the garage.
 The massive pool measures 2,700 square feet.
 There are separate rooms for two dogs, and the home is protected behind four security gates.
 The LA Times said that if F. Scott Fitzgerald’s Jay Gatsby owned a home in Vegas, this would be it.